 Cell Block Graffiti at Richmond Castle

-Drawn, etched and scratched into the delicate limewashed walls of the 19th-century cell block at Richmond Castle are thousands of drawings and inscriptions.
+Drawn, etched and scratched into the delicate limewashed walls of the 19th-century cell block at Richmond Castle are thousands of inscriptions.
 They provide an extraordinary and unique record of dissent, rebellion, politics, faith, friendship and pride across the 20th century.